 |Caroline Huett (2009/10)- Planner, Indigo Planning, UK.
 "I would recommend the course to anyone who wants to explore the social, economic and environmental issues confronting our cities.
 I enjoyed the quality of discussions and debates – being able to effectively construct a clear and convincing argument has been invaluable as a planning consultant."|

-The submission by PTE Architects for the RIBA 'Forgotten Spaces' competition was initiated by Alan Green (MSc UR, 2011) and Caroline Pillay (MSc UR, 2011) and was one of the shortlisted entries currently being exhibited at Somerset House.
+The submission by PTE Architects for the RIBA 'Forgotten Spaces' competition was initiated by Alan Green (MSc UR, 2011) and Caroline Pillay (MSc UR, 2011) and was one of the shortlisted entries exhibited at Somerset House.
 See [ here ] The submission was based on project work done by Alan and Caroline as part of the BENVGUR4: Preparing Regeneration Projects' module.

 "Although the competition was aimed at architectural concepts the stimulus for our submission was the MSc project.
 We used the idea developed during the project for the regeneration of Peckham Rye Lane as the basis for the design we submitted" says Alan.

 · Can I study for the MSc in Urban Regeneration on a part-time basis or as part of my CPD?

 We offer a number of different routes to the MSc in Urban Regeneration: one-year full time or two years (and up to five years) for part-time students.
 Individual modules may be taken as free-standing CPD training elements, and accumulated towards intermediate Certificate and Diploma qualifications, as well as the Masters degree.
 Students taking the course part-time or those taking individual modules on a CPD basis are charged fees on a pro-rata scale.